Rockdell/LPOO1718_T3G11/README.md

 ## Description:

-... you are finally awaken Link.
-It has been too long...
+"... you are finally awaken Link.
+It has been too long..."
+Legend of Zelda themed game developed in Java.
+Project for the Object Oriented Programming Laboratory (LPOO) class of the Master in Informatics and Computer Engineering (MIEIC) at the Faculty of Engineering of the University of Porto (FEUP).

 ### Menu Screen
 ![Menu](/res/MenuScreen.PNG)